 - In 1973 Koolanooka mine was the largest employer in the Morawa area, employing 125 people.

-- Premier Colin Barnett attended the celebration of the first shipment of SMC’s Koolanooka ore at Geraldton Port on the 15th of July 2010.
+- Premier Colin Barnett attended the celebration of the first shipment of SMG’s Koolanooka ore at Geraldton Port on the 15th of July 2010.